MediaComem/comem-archidep/ex/revprod-deployment.md

 Check that the comments no longer work by refreshing http://revprod-landing.john-doe.archidep.tech.

+> You may need to force a refresh by holding the Shift key.

 ![Revprod SOP error](../images/revprod-sop.png)

 ## Using nginx to make both components appear as a single website